blank0443/archerage-addons/quickopts/README.md

 The window still opens.
 Only that row is gone.

 If you delete the file but leave it listed in `toc.g`, the client may refuse to load the whole addon.
-Remove the `toc.g` line whenever you remove a file.
+Remove the file name in `toc.g` whenever you remove a file.

 ### Add a setting